mohammedwasim1/data-cleansing-checklist/README.md

 In Power BI, text in a range (i.e. "0-5") cannot be sorted (neither ascending or descending).
 Therefore to sort by these values they will need to be first extracted either through the buttons "Split Columns" or "Extract", by their delimeter.
 These values should then be converted to a number.

+Seperate different queries into folders or "Groups", as referred to in Power BI.
+For example seperating the source queries with the merged query can be useful to ensure the correct data is being changed.

 ## **Contributing**
 This checklist is a work in progress and may not cover all data cleaning scenarios.
 Please note: The properties a dataset, referenced in the checklist (above), will typically be required across all systems.
 However, methods to cleanse the data will often be in reference to the Business Intelligence tool: Power BI.
 These cleaning methods can be performed in other tools/software.
 If you would like to contribute to this checklist, feel free to fork this repository and submit a pull request with your changes.